asm512/INI/README.md

 ### Usage and examples

-Creates a new INI file in your current dir named after the exe
+Creates a new INI file in your current dir named after the executing assembly
 ```csharp
 var MyIni = new IniFile();
 ```